in-toto/specification/ROADMAP.md

 The in-toto community has toyed with the idea of formalizing two ITE's so far:

-1. resource-type identifiers for artifacts: a way to represent artifacts that go beyond files, such as Docker containers, SPDX metadata and OCIv2 images.
+1. resource-type identifiers for artifacts.
+A way to represent artifacts that go beyond files, such as Docker containers, SPDX metadata and OCIv2 images.
    Although it is possible to secure artifacts of this nature already, a richer language will allow integrators to further introspect the artifacts created,